alpatania/sassafras/README.md

 Then saves the article's information in a GoogleSheet
 ![Google sheet](gsheet_GSalerts.png)

-**UPDATE:** It is optional, but the script can automatically send an email of the top papers being added (defaults: 5 published and 5 pre-prints) ordered by number of occurances.
+The script can also automatically send an email of the top papers being added (defaults: 5 published and 5 pre-prints) ordered by number of occurances.
 ![Gmail summary](sampleemail_GSalerts.png)